 WHAT IS GRANITE?

-Pricing is based off of popularity and availability.
-However, granite is frequently selected because it is a prestige material, used in projects to produce impressions of elegance, durability and lasting quality ideal for fabricating beautiful granite countertops in Denver.
+Pricing is based on popularity and availability.
+However, granite is frequently selected because it is a prestige material, used in projects to produce impressions of elegance, durability, and lasting quality ideal for fabricating beautiful granite countertops.

 WHY SHOULD I CHOOSE GRANITE FOR MY COUNTERS?

 There are a number of different types of stone used for kitchen countertops, such as quartz, marble, onyx, limestone and soapstone.
 A granite countertop is the best to use for your kitchen due to its versatility, range of colors and extreme durability.

 Granite is one of the hardest types of stone in the world making counters that are incredibly resistant to stains, scratches, and chips and will last the lifetime of the home.

 HOW DO I CARE FOR MY NEW GRANITE COUNTERS?

 Sealing your granite countertop is one of the most important things you can do to maintain the beauty of your counters.
 Sealing granite is one of the things that scares people away from having a granite countertop, but sealing stone countertops is very simple and easy to do.
 Using an impregnating sealer once a year is recommended.

 Some granites need to be sealed more often than others, especially the lighter ones.
 A good “rule of thumb” is to do it every year.
 Some sealers are rated for 10- 15 years, however depending on the stone and how it is cared for it may need sealed more often.

 Cleaning your counters is very simple too!
 The safest way to clean your Granite is with a mild soap and water.
 Do not use acidic cleaners such as bleach, vinegar or other harsh materials